 The review process proceeds as follows:

-3. Based on the reviews, as well as on the Co-Editor’s own assessment, the Co-Editor makes a recommendation to a) accept the manuscript for publication, b) accept with conditions, c) ask the author for revisions, or d) reject the manuscript.
+Based on the peer reviews, as well as on the assigned Editor’s assessment, the Executive Editorial board makes a decision to either a) accept the manuscript for publication, b) accept with conditions, c) ask the author for revisions, or d) reject the manuscript.
+This phase of the review process is expected to take between two and three months.

-The Journal follows an exclusive submission process.
-This means that articles which are under consideration in other journals or have been published elsewhere cannot be considered for publication in this journal.
-The Journal does accept manuscripts that have previously been uploaded for review as preliminary versions, on personal websites, presented at conferences, or made available through other informal communication channels.
+EJELS follows an exclusive submission process.
+This means that manuscripts which are under consideration in other journals or have been published elsewhere cannot be considered for publication in EJELS.
+This includes articles that have previously been published in another language than English.
+The Journal will however permit authors to translate and re-publish articles published in EJELS in other journals and in other languages on the condition that the authors clearly state that it is a re-publication and link to the original EJELS version.
+The Journal accepts manuscripts that have previously been uploaded for review as preliminary versions, on personal websites, presented at conferences, or made available through other informal communication channels (“preprints”).
 However, authors must hold copyright for the text in question.
-Authors are also encouraged, when available, to include links to previous versions of the article in the final version of the article published in the Journal.
+Authors are also encouraged, when available, to include links to previous versions of the manuscripts in the version published in EJELS.
 Learn more about the Journal's policies.

 Publication Fees